 Paul Davies, the fifth miracle page 53:

 For a nonliving system, questions about irreducible complexity are even more challenging for a totally natural non-design scenario, because natural selection — which is the main mechanism of Darwinian evolution — cannot exist until a system can reproduce.
-For an origin of life we can think about the minimal complexity that would be required for reproduction and other basic life-functions.
+For the origin of life, we can think about the minimal complexity that would be required for reproduction and other basic life functions.
 Most scientists think this would require hundreds of biomolecular parts, not just the five parts in a simple mousetrap or in my imaginary LMNOP system.
-And current science has no plausible theories to explain how the minimal complexity required for life (and the beginning of biological natural selection) could have been produced by natural process before the beginning of biological natural selection.
+And current science has no plausible theories to explain how the minimal complexity required for life (and the beginning of biological natural selection) could have been produced by natural processes before the beginning of biological natural selection.

 While the heart serves as a “pump” to deliver blood throughout the body, it also requires oxygenated blood in order to remain healthy.
 Or consider that the production of red blood cells, one of the major constituents within the vascular system, is regulated by erythropoietin—a hormone produced in the kidney.
 Yet that kidney requires red blood cells to deliver oxygenated blood.
 So which evolved first?
 22

 The Interdependency of Lipid Membranes and Membrane Proteins